Organizing a Dragon Boat Team

 The Team Captain/Manager shall be responsible for the conduct of her or his team and for communicating and distributing all practice and race information to the team.
 She/he is responsible for collecting and submitting all forms and waivers and submitting them to the event office located at 26 East Main St. in Welland by May 22, 2017.

 Each team member MUST sign an Individual Athletic Waiver.
 In addition, Team Athletic Waivers need to be signed by the responsible individual for each team prior to participation in any practice session or race.
 The team manager is responsible for duplicating, distributing and submitting all signed waivers to the event office prior to the first practice session.
 Be aware of forecast weather conditions during practices and on race day.
 The Practice Supervisor will be responsible for the suspension or cancellation of practices due to hazardous weather or marine conditions.
 In this case, attempts will be made to re-schedule the practice however, this provision is based on availability.
 A safety boat and referee boat will follow each race.
 If your dragon boat veers off course or becomes swamped, please remain with the boat and wait for the referee and/or safety boat to arrive.
 Follow their instructions!

 3) DRAGON BOATS AND EQUIPMENT

-The Welland Dragon Boat Festival will be using World Championship fibreglass dragon boats.
-Each boat is fully equipped with dragonhead and tail, paddles, steering oar and drum.
+The Welland Dragon Boat Festival will be using World Championship fiberglass dragon boats.
+Each boat is fully equipped with dragon head and tail, paddles, steering oar and drum.
 Paddles will be supplied, as required.
 Teams may use their own paddles as long as they conform to required specifications.
-Any unmodified Grey Owl dragon boat paddle or any paddle supplied by race organiser’s will meet event specifications.
+Any unmodified Grey Owl dragon boat paddle or any paddle supplied by race organizers will meet event specifications.
 No substitutions!

 4) RACE VENUE AND LOGISTICS